The Miss Globe: Miss Globe (discontinued)

-Miss Globe International
+Miss Globe International (discontinued)

-The following are the original titleholders of the Miss Globe International beauty contest, which was founded in 1925.
-In 2003, the pageant split into two organizations, and Miss Globe established its own separate competition.
+The following are the winners of Miss Globe International, which was founded in 1925, but internationally celebrated since 1974.
+In 2003, the pageant split into three organizations, creating Miss Globe in 2003 and The Miss Globe in 2004.
+In 2016, the pageant began to split from its associated pageants of Miss Globe and The Miss Globe, and it stopped operating in 2017.